Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/practical-assignment.md

-- Use a text editor and a terminal window to write and execute test cases for a new Python function, recording the pass or fail status of each test as it provides the function under test with different inputs, explaining why you decided to implement it implemented in the chosen fashion.
+- Use a text editor and a terminal window to write and execute test cases for a new Python function, recording the pass or fail status of each test as it provides the function under test with different inputs, explaining why you decided to implement it in the chosen fashion.